zhangchn/objy/README.md

 In Xcode, to debug using a test script, add parameters in Edit schemes-> Run ObjYin -> Arguments -> Arguments Passed On Launch, e.g.:

-    file://$SRCROOT/Tests/expr.yin (where $SRCROOT resolves to the path of the source code folder by Xcode)
+    file://$SRCROOT/Tests/expr.yin (where $SRCROOT would be resolved to the path of the source code folder by Xcode)

 ### What's working so far